top of page

 Depression

-Depression is a mental health disorder characterized by persistent feelings of sadness, emptiness, and a lack of interest or pleasure in activities.
-It can also lead to physical symptoms such as changes in appetite, sleep disturbances, and low energy levels.
-Depression often affects a person's thoughts, emotions, behavior, and overall functioning.
+Depression is a mental health disorder characterized by persistent feelings of sadness, social withdrawal, isolation, and a lack of interest or little pleasure in activities.
+Depression often affects a person's physical, intellectual, emotional, social and spiritual areas.
+Specifically it can lead to depressed motor skills, lack of motivation, changes in appetite, sleep disturbances, and low energy.

 Mood disorders

-Mood disorders refer to a category of mental health disorders characterized by significant disturbances in a person's emotional state or mood.
-These disorders involve long-lasting and pervasive changes in mood that go beyond the normal fluctuations experienced in everyday life.
+Mood disorders are characterized by significant disturbances in a person's emotional state or mood.
+These disorders have heightened emotional response that go beyond the norm.
 The two main types of mood disorders are:

 a) Major Depressive Disorder that involves persistent feelings of sadness, emptiness, or loss of interest in activities.
-It can cause a range of physical and emotional symptoms, such as changes in appetite, sleep disturbances, fatigue, difficulty concentrating, and thoughts of death or suicide.
+It can cause physical, emotional, intellectual, social and spiritual impairment, such as high and low appetite, sleep disturbances, fatigue, difficulty concentrating, and thoughts of death or suicide.

-b) Bipolar Disorder: characterized by periods of extreme mood swings that alternate between depressive episodes and manic or hypomanic episodes.
+b) Bipolar Disorder: characterized by periods highs and lows of extreme mood swings.

 Sleep disorders